22

 JavaScript is a high-level, interpretable programming language that is mostly used to create interactive online applications.
 Primarily, it was designed to manage user interface logic and interactivity in web browsers.
 It has evolved into a versatile language.
 It is capable of supporting both front-end and back-end development with Node.js.

-It is a dynamic, loosely typed programming language which means variables are not restricted to certain data types and can be reassigned to multiple types while the program executes.
+It is a dynamic, loosely typed programming language, which means variables are not restricted to certain data types and can be reassigned to multiple types while the program is being executed.
 JavaScript enables developers to construct real-time online applications with features such as data updates, animations, form validation, and much more.

 What is TypeScript?